d-protsenko/tutorials/userguide/development_deployment.md

 * What actors are used in this chain?
 * Are there any actors that already exists and can be used in the chain?

-By answering these questions you can avoid may pitfalls like you suddenly need a new actor, old one isn't good enough, etc.
+By answering these questions you can avoid nmay pitfalls like you suddenly need a new actor, old one isn't good enough, etc.

 ### Versioning
 SmartActors allows to use different versions of each feature independently.
 The version of the feature is always present in the feature's name like this: `info.smart-tools:feature-name:0.1.0`.
 One way it could be used if there're multiple clients that aren't updated as frequently as the SmartActors application.
-By storing multiple versions of each feature we can avoid breaking functionality of these cliends.
+By storing multiple versions of each feature we can avoid breaking functionality of these clients.

 ### Documentation
 Due to the fact that developers can work independently on project features, every part of the project must be documented.
 For example:
-* You've writted the new actor?
+* You've created a new actor?
 Add JavaDoc for it
 * You've added a new field in wrapper?
 Add JavaDoc for it
 * You've updated plugin so that it takes params for actors from other place?
 Update JavaDoc for it
 * You've created the new external chain?
 Add API.md file for it.